Personal

 Music

-Music strikes me as one of nature’s more astonishing tricks: at its core it is an entirely mathematical phenomenon — precise frequency ratios, rhythmic cycles, harmonic intervals — and yet its effect on the human psyche is something no equation comes close to capturing.
+Music strikes me as one of nature’s more astonishing phenomena: at its core it is an entirely mathematical phenomenon — precise frequency ratios, rhythmic cycles, harmonic intervals — and yet its effect on the human psyche is something no equation comes close to capturing.
 That gap between formula and feeling is, I think, one of the genuine mysteries.

 I truly relish compositions in Indian classical music, particularly the Hindustani style.
 I find the Dhrupad style of vocal singing especially calming — the Alaap, that long unhurried opening improvisation, is as close to meditation as music gets.
 I love the Thumris & Khayaals of the legendary Bade Ghulam Ali Khan and the Ghazals of Mehdi Hassan.
 The sitar compositions of Ravi Shankar and the flute of Hariprasad Chaurasia I find particularly soothing.